qr-answers/qr-answers.github.io/docs/developer/dashboard.md

 ## What is a Dashboard?

-A Dashboard is HTML code that can be embedded in an iFrame or used directly in a browser to show real-time results from your Questions/Answers.
+A Dashboard is URL that can be embedded in an iFrame or used directly in a browser to show real-time results from your Questions/Answers.
 Each time someone scans an Answer, the interface will udpate in real-time.
 So, if you sent out fliers asking people to vote for which new company logo to use, you could put an iFrame on your main web page and see the real-time votes display in that iFrame.
 There are many different kinds of graph types and analytics that can be displayed.
 Here is a sample Dashboard: